2.4 Stakeholder, Risk, and Process Filter

 4. Name the practical or ethical risk.

-5. Select the answer that uses an appropriate HR process.
+5. Select the option that uses the most appropriate HR process.

-Write the three filter words on your scratch notes during practice until the sequence becomes automatic.
-The goal is to slow down the first read enough that you do not solve the wrong problem.
+Write the three filter words on your scratch notes during practice until the sequence is automatic.
+The aim is to slow the first read just enough that you do not solve the wrong problem.

-This method is especially helpful when two answers are both partly correct.
-If one answer communicates but ignores policy, and another checks policy but fails to communicate, the scenario will usually reveal which gap matters more.
-Do not choose based on what sounds most formal.
-Choose based on what solves the HR problem with the least unsupported assumption.
+The filter shines when two answers are each defensible.
+If one communicates but ignores policy, and another checks policy but fails to communicate, the scenario usually reveals which gap matters more — often by signaling whether the immediate risk is a consistency/compliance problem or a trust/communication problem.
+Do not choose what sounds most formal; choose what most effectively resolves the HR problem with the least unsupported assumption.

 Test Your Knowledge